Did you ever start reading one blog post and then it took you to another one and then another…

 When you click this button, the tool provides you with links to all the feeds on the site.
 You will nearly always want to choose the main feed, rather than the comment feeds.

-When you click on the feed you want to subscribe to, the tool takes you directly to that website’s page in Feedly, where you can subscribe and add it to a category.
+When you click on the feed you want to subscribe to, the tool takes you directly to that website’s page in Feedly, where you can subscribe and add it to a feed.

 3. Set up Your Reading Style